Akhuov/QDryClean-ApiTest-With-Python/README.md

-# QDryCleaning-ApiTest-With-Python
+# QDryClean-QA-Automation-Framework
-A clean and structured Python-based API automation framework for the QDryCleaning service (Pytest, Requests, Allure)
+A clean and structured Python-based QA automation framework for the QDryCleaning service (Pytest, Playwright, Requests, Allure)
-# Facility UI tests

 ## Installing

 Pull the report and create virtual env